ThomasMcP/EditorNewsApp-final_codeclan_project/README.md

   and navigation to go to the next and previous page

   ### TO RUN APP LOCALLY...
+  Application still in development, pull from develop branch

   - npm init (in client directory)
   - npm run build (in client directory)
   - npm start (in client directory)